Welcome to CoastalMobile.com, your one-stop source for Southern Delaware real estate. Questions? Call or Text Mike's

 Q: Why rent when I could purchase?

-A: Unfortunately if you want to buy a waterfront home and own the land prices start at around $150,000 out in the sticks for a run down shack.
+A: Unfortunately if you want to buy a home and own the land prices start at around $150,000 out in the sticks for a run down shack.
 Prices climb quickly as you get closer to the beach.
-We are happy to sell you a half million dollar home but if you want a home on the water or within walking distance of the water, mobile homes on rented ground are the only houses costing less than $100,000 in Coastal Delaware.
+We are happy to sell you homes costing over $100,000, but if you have less than $100,000 to spend and want to live near the beach, mobile homes in a ground rent community are probably your only option.
 Click for Rehoboth Condos & Rehoboth Homes where you own the land.

 Q: Can Mobile Homes be Financed?

 A: Yes, the rates however are usually a bit more expensive than they would be for a stick built home.
 While rates for stick built homes have hovered in the high 4% range, rates for mobile homes can be 7% or more depending on your credit rating, age of the home being purchased and the amount of money you put down.
 Many people who own a primary home elsewhere get around these high mobile home rates by using a home equity loan to purchase their cabin at the beach.
 Here's a few lenders that specialize in Mobile Home Loans 1.
 Priority Funding 2.
 21st Mortgage Corporation

 Q: Can I put up a fence in a ground rent mobile home community?